Artie 5ive

-Artie 5ive, pseudonym of Ivan Arturo Barioli (born August 28, 2000), is an Italian rapper of Sierra Leonean origins.
+Ivan Arturo Barioli (born 28 August 2000), known professionally as Artie 5ive, is an Italian rapper of Sierra Leonean origins.

-Career
+Biography

 Artie 5ive made his debut in the recording industry with the studio album Aspettando la bella vita, released in July 2023, which reached 8th position on the FIMI Albums Chart and which sold over 50,000 units, being certified platinum by the Federazione Industria Musicale Italiana.
 The LP contains "Anelli e collane" (featuring Anna), "Top G" and the track of the same name ("ALBV"), all three certified platinum for 100,000 units sold.

 The single "Cadillac", released in October 2023, received double platinum and it marked Barioli's first number one in the FIMI Top Singles chart.
 Two months later the album Motivation 4 the Streetz was published, in collaboration with Rondodasosa, which finished in 4th place in the rankings, certified gold by FIMI and promoted by the tour of the same name.
 The project includes the songs "Hoodrich" and "Boulevard", both certified gold.

 "I Love It", a duet with Anna taken from the latter's album Vera Baddie (2024), became the artist's third entry into the Italian top ten and certified platinum.